Privacy Policy

 • Individual investors

 This Policy is not applicable to partnerships, corporations, trusts or other non-individuals.
+We may change this Policy periodically.
+The revised policy shall be posted on Proprium website.

 Personal Data We Collect